priyanu17/employee_retension_analysis/README.md

 # employee_retension_analysis
-Case Study pertaining to where employees leave or stay in a company based on different instances.
+Case Study pertaining to where employees leave or stay in a company based on various factors.

-# satisfaction_level
-of employee is found most influential
+"satisfaction_level" of employee is found most influential determinant.